 Meet The Staff

-Kristin McCoach, Rock Steady Boxing Coach, Senior Programming Co-coordinator
+Kristin McCoach, Rock Steady Boxing Coach, Parkinson's Program Coordinator, Senior Programming Co-coordinator

 With over 18 years of experience in the fitness industry, Kristin understands the value of activity no matter your age and/or ability.
 Kristin’s mission is to empower individuals to take that step towards a healthier lifestyle and accomplishing things they never thought possible, improving overall wellness, educating and ensuring proper technique, developing purposeful programming, providing support, guidance and motivating you during that extra push!
 By believing in the strength of the mind, body and spirit, along with proper coaching, individuals can make leaps towards their goals.
 Kristin will be there every step and every punch of your journey!